-Visual soil assessment is based on the visual assessment of key soil 'state' and plant performance indicators of soil quality.
+Visual Soil Assessment is based on the visual assessment of key soil 'state' and plant performance indicators of soil quality, presented on a scorecard.
 With the exception of soil texture, the soil indicators are dynamic indicators, i.e. capable of changing under different management regimes and land-use pressures.
 Being sensitive to change, they are useful early warning indicators of changes in soil condition and as such provide an effective monitoring tool.
+The VSA looks at the following characteristics: